ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 expandable workflow framework.

-An umbrella CMake-based build system is used for building the components necessary for running the end-to-end regional workflow: the UFS Weather Model and the pre- and post-processing software.
-Additional libraries (:term:`NCEPLIBS-external` and :term:`NCEPLIBS`) necessary for the application are not included in the SRW Application build system, but are available pre-built on configured platforms.
+An umbrella CMake-based build system is used for building the components necessary for running the end-to-end SRW Application: the UFS Weather Model and the pre- and post-processing software.
+Additional libraries (:term:`NCEPLIBS-external` and :term:`NCEPLIBS`) necessary for the application are not included in the SRW Application build system, but are available pre-built on pre-configured platforms.
 There is a small set of system libraries and utilities that are assumed to be present on the target computer: the CMake build software, a Fortran, C, and C++ compiler, and MPI library.